Srujan1993/ExploreAzureCloud/cksvubzkh08vkkxs1atwegz42.md

 * So the caller was able to receive the response message successfully using the Status endpoint URL created in the first azure function.

-* To keep it simple, I have used a simple JSON in the demo however these patterns will be of great use when the back end API is dealing with large messages, and this Backend Processing is usually decoupled from the front end host where the backend process becomes asynchronous but the front end still needs a clear response.
+* To keep it simple, I have used a simple JSON in the demo however these patterns will be of great use when the back-end API is dealing with large messages, and this Backend Processing is usually decoupled from the front-end host where the backend process becomes asynchronous but the front end still needs a clear response.

 * Retry logic implemented in the Asynchronous Status Checker will come into the picture while dealing with large messages.